Are you on the tiring journey of trying to find books for your early readers?

 1. I Can Read It!

 I Can Read It! is a 3 book series from Sonlight curriculum.
-It contains multiple stories in each book and really feels like a “real book” when you pick it up – not the flimsy small books that can get lose in a couch cushion.
+It contains multiple stories in each book and really feels like a “real book” when you pick it up – not the flimsy little books that can get lost in a couch cushion.

 The stories are engaging and the illustrations are beautiful.
 They really stand out from other easy phonics readers I’ve seen.

 The use of sight words is minimal as the focus of each story is to introduce and practice new phonics skills.

 The only thing I have to complain about this phonics series is that it doesn’t keep going!
 I would like to see more I Can Read It! books that include long vowel sounds and 2 syllable words.